 As noted above, the Nashville area was historically designated a nonattainment area under the previous 1-hour O_3 NAAQS, but is currently in attainment of the current 8-hour O_3 NAAQS.
 Because of its past history of nonattainment, the area is subject to an air quality maintenance plan.
 However, under the transitional rules established by USEPA, the Nashville area is not subject to the General Conformity rules and a conformity determination is not required.
 Nonetheless, it can be useful to compare the proposed action's estimated emissions to the de minimis levels defined in the General Conformity Rule.
 The applicable de minimis thresholds for areas located in an O_3 maintenance area are 100 tons per year of nitrogen oxides (NO_x) and volatile organic compounds (VOC), both of which are considered precursors to ground level O_3 formation.
 In this analysis, these de minimis levels are used as a benchmark to put the construction emission inventory into context.

-There are no construction-related (direct) or operational (indirect) emissions associated with the No Action Alternative.
+As no additional construction would occur under the No Action Alternative, there are no construction-related (direct) or operational (indirect) emissions associated with the No Action Alternative beyond those that would occur under normal operation of BNA.